Echoview can only be installed on 64-bit Microsoft Windows 8.1, 10, and 11 operating systems.

 Our dongles include security features to disable the license when in use via Remote Desktop.
 This is because Remote Desktop allows multiple users to use a machine simultaneously, and if the licensing worked then it would be a means of creating multiple licenses from a single license.
 Echoview dongles provide licensed access to our software for a single user only.

-Fish track regions or 3D objects are the most common causes of large EV files (bigger than a couple of megabytes).
-To reduce file size, open the EV file and then go to View > Scene Manager or View > Regions, and examine the items saved in your file.
-You may wish to delete some or all if they aren't needed (e.g. from previous surveys) and file size is a concern.
+Fish track regions, lines, or 3D objects are the most common causes of large EV files (bigger than a couple of megabytes).
+To reduce file size, examine the items saved in your EV file.
+You may wish to delete some or all if they aren't needed (e.g. from historical surveys or data) and file size is a concern.

 First, check your journal's guidelines for referencing, but generally a variant of the following is used (with version 12 as an example):